Zuzze/node-online-shop/README.md

-# Node.js Online Store
+# :green_heart: Node.js Online Store

-This repository includes an online store template built with node.js to understand better how logic of frontend frameworks work under the hood and how to use node.js as backend with SQL ans NoSQL databases.
+This repository includes an online store template built with node.js to understand better how logic of frontend frameworks work under the hood and how to use node.js as backend with local, SQL and NoSQL databases.
 The project uses pure node.js with ejs templating engine.
 Note that in production, it could be more meaningful to use actual frontend framework (e.g. React, Angular, Vue).

+This repository shows 3 different ways to build backend with node.js

+1. using local `json` file via file system `fs`
+2. using SQL database (`MySQL` & `Sequelize`)
+3. using noSQL database (`MongoDB` & `Mongoose`)

 ## Dynamic routing